mixxxdj/website/content/pages/privacy-policy.md

 ### Broadcasting

 If you use the broadcasting feature of the Mixxx application, you need to enter login data of a third party Soundcast/Icecast server.
 Mixxx itself doesn't offer such a service.
-Only metadata of the played tracks is send to these servers by the Mixxx application.
+If used, the live audio stream as well as metadata of the played tracks is sent to these servers by the Mixxx application.

 ### Mixxx Crash Reporting